Selective Admissions to Health Professions Programs

 What do I do if I do not get accepted into the program of my choice?

 If you aren’t admitted to the program of your choice, don’t give up on your goal!
-Make an appointment with your academic advisor to assist you in reviewing academic qualification and creating a plan to improve your admission score.
+Make an appointment with your academic advisor to assist you in reviewing academic qualifications and creating a plan to improve your admission score.

 I earned a D in a required general education or prerequisite course.
 Can I apply?